 After several years of fluctuating laws and status, the matter is finally settled at the federal level.
 But it is important to refer to your state's laws if your situation is particularly complex.
 Those in civil unions, for example, may need to establish residency in the state where the union was performed in order to dissolve the relationship.
 But if you were legally married, you may now get divorced in any state.

 Although same-sex marriage law is largely a settled matter after Obergefell, some confusion may still remain.
 Get assistance with understanding the requirements for divorce in your particular situation.
-A good first step is to contact a divorce attorney who's experienced in same-sex legal issues for a free case review.
+Consider contacting an experienced, local divorce attorney today and protect your interests.